SquareBracketAssociates/NewToolsInPharo/Chapters/MoTion/Motion.md

 Pattern matching is one of the main features of functional programming languages {!citation|ref=Ryu10a!} like *Haskell>https://www.haskell.org/tutorial/patterns.html*.
 With the evolution of object-oriented programming, pattern matching has increasingly found its way into this paradigm {!citation|ref=Kohn20a!}.
 General Purpose Languages now have pattern matching capabilities like Java, which implemented pattern matching in the *Amber>https://openjdk.org/projects/amber/*  project; *Python>https://peps.python.org/pep-0000/*; or *Rust>https://doc.rust-lang.org/book/ch18-00-patterns.html*.

-Such languages involve matching objects based on their types and/or field values, and many of them introduced the conditional match like "`switch` ''subject'' `case` ''pattern''" in Java or Python.
+Such languages involve matching objects based on their types and/or field values, and many of them introduced the conditional match like "`switch` _subject_ `case` _pattern_" in Java or Python.

 ```language=Java&caption=Java Pattern Matching Example (Java 21)&label=javaExample
 record Point(int x, int y) { }